Matatika/matatika-docs/content/how-to-guides/use-the-matatika-api/integrate-with-the-matatika-api.md

 ## Introduction

-To integrate with the Matatika API you will want to take advantage of our personal access tokens.
-With a personal access token you will be able to refresh access tokens when you need them.
+To integrate with the Matatika API you will want to take advantage of our API clients.
+With an API client you will be able to refresh access tokens when you need them.

 ---